 So you've had two big stories this week.

-The dossier rather was being used for that to obtain the Pfizer warrant.
+The dossier, rather, was being used for that to obtain the Pfizer warrant.

 Yeah, absolutely.

-I mean, there are so many holes in that dossier and things that have been disproven, and to know that it was used in part or was substantially used to uh get a warrant to basically spy on uh Trump and his campaign and to listen in on phone calls and gather information is is pretty incredible.
+And to know that it was used in part or was substantially used to get a warrant to basically spy on Trump and his campaign and to listen in on phone calls and gather information is pretty incredible.

-I mean, we didn't know they denied for years fusion for years fusion GPS, and all they did was obfuscate.
+I mean, we didn't know they denied for years, Fusion, for years Fusion GPS, and all they did was obfuscate.

-If you believe Donna Brazil and I do on that point, she rigs the primary election.
+If you believe Donna Brazil, and I do on that point, she rigs the primary election.

-She gets a a rigged investigation with Comey and Struck, they write an exoneration before investigation.
+She gets a rigged investigation with Comey and Strzok.

-She tries to rig the general election with with paid for, bought and paid for phony Russian propaganda, and then this phony propaganda she paid for is then used to surveil a candidate, then President elect and his team is uh is uh is that now all fact?
+And then this phony propaganda she paid for is then used to surveil a candidate, then president-elect and his team?

-I mean, well what we know is in April 2016, um her attorneys, the attorneys that um were dealing with they were like the firewall between the Hillary Clinton campaign and the DNC and uh fusion GPS, they hire Fusion GPS and who then hires Christopher Steele, former British MI6 officer, to begin investigating Donald Trump and his connections to Russia.
+I mean, what we know is in April 2016, her attorneys, the attorneys that we're dealing with, they were like the firewall between the Hillary Clinton campaign and the DNC and Fusion GPS.

-And then in July 2016, the first installment of the dossiers given to the FBI from Christopher Steele, and then they trickled the rest of that dossier out through the rest of the year.
+And then in July 2016, the first installment of the dossier is given to the FBI from Christopher Steele.

-And you gotta think about this, Sean.
+And you've got to think about this, Sean.

 I mean, he was accessing sources that were Russian, people that he had dealt with in the past.

-They knew, according to U.S. intelligence officials that I've spoken to, there is no doubt in their mind that the Russians, once Christopher Steele started asking questions, looked into Christopher Steele, who hired him, what was going on here, and figured out very quickly, very quickly, because Fusion GPS has extraordinary connections with the Russians anyways.
+They knew, according to U.S. intelligence officials that I've spoken to, there is no doubt in their mind that the Russians, once Christopher Steele started asking questions, looked into Christopher Steele, who hired him, what was going on here, and figured out very quickly, very quickly, because Fusion GPS has extraordinary connections with the Russians, anyways.

-Remember, they're the same people that were lobbying, basically on behalf of the Kremlin against the U.S. Magnitsky Act.
+Remember, they're the same people that were lobbying basically on behalf of the Kremlin against the U.S. Magnitsky Act.

 I mean, the Magnitsky Act that was stopping Putin's friends from building businesses and purchasing assets in the United States.

-And it there's no doubt that the Russians knew this, and it was a disinformation campaign.
+And there's no doubt that the Russians knew this.

 Remember, the Russians were just trying to sow chaos.

-I mean, I believe it will be wrapped up this year, but the Russians were very successful in this disinformation campaign, and now what we're seeing through the Hill, through Congress, uh, as they're looking at all of this information, they're finding out, wow, this dossier is is basically a bunch of lies.
+And now what we're seeing through the Hill, through Congress, as they're looking at all of this information, they're finding out: wow, this dossier is basically a bunch of lies.

-Well, that that was pretty much open.
+Well, that was pretty much open.

 That was out there.